VBR vs CBR for Video Streaming: Understanding the Difference

 Moreover, to achieve optimal video quality and avoid buffering issues, streaming services often utilise rate control CBR techniques to regulate the amount of data transmitted per second, ensuring a consistent and high-quality viewing experience for users.

 CBR is a popular choice for most streaming situations because it has been a standard in online streaming for a very long time.
-Since it’s so popular, it’s compatible with most devices.
+It’s also compatible with most devices.

 Variable bitrate encoding, or VBR on the other hand, refers to data being transmitted at a variable rate.
 With video encoding, the encoder encodes segments and packages the data according to its complexity so that the transmission is optimised making it possible to process at higher bitrate and transmit larger files.